-Orange blossom is a complex ingredient (almost a fragrance in itself!).
-It is multi-facetted and can be interpreted within a large palette of notes.
-Sometimes, it builds on its heady, floral (almost animalic) facet while at the same time, it has a fresh, baby-like, soapy clean scent.
+Orange blossom is a complex ingredient, almost a fragrance in itself!
+It has a complex scent and can be interpreted within a large palette of notes.
+Sometimes, it builds on its heady, floral-animalic note while at the same time, it has a fresh, baby-like, soapy clean scent.

-Because orange blossom natural extracts are extremely expensive, perfumers often reproduce the smell of the flower from a blend of natural and synthetic perfumery raw materials and can therefore decide to enhance one facet or another.
-Synthetic components like Aurantiol, Anthranilate de Methyl and Nerolidol can be used to reconstitute the smell of orange blossom (as part of a blend).
+Because orange blossom natural extracts are extremely expensive, perfumers often reproduce the smell of the flower from a blend of natural and synthetic perfumery raw materials.
+Synthetic components like Aurantiol, Anthranilate de Methyl and Nerolidol can be used to reconstitute the smell of orange blossom, as part of an accord.